Health and Safety - Top Priorities as PSD Educates Children

 The CDC has recommended that the COVID immunization be added to the 2023 childhood immunization schedule.
 Will this be required to attend school in PSD?

-The Centers for Disease Control’s Advisory Committee on Immunization Practices did recently recommend adding information for approved COVID-19 vaccines to the 2023 childhood immunization schedule.
+The Centers for Disease Control’s Advisory Committee on Immunization Practices recommended adding information for approved COVID-19 vaccines to the 2023 childhood immunization schedule.
 However, the CDC only makes vaccine recommendations, and it is up to state or local jurisdictions to decide which vaccines are required for children in schools.

 The current school entry vaccine requirements for Colorado can be found at the Colorado Department of Public Health and Environment “School-required vaccines” webpage.